Bernie-2016/EventCounter/README.md

 You can ignore the "EMAIL" variables if you want.
 They will disappear soon.

-Set these environment variables, then in this directory run `vagrant init ubuntu/trusty64` followed by `vagrant up`.
+Set those environment variables, then in this directory run `vagrant init ubuntu/trusty64` followed by `vagrant up`.
 If the output finishes with "failed=0", you have successfully provisioned a server.
 This will take a while.